+Jeffrey Holland seems to put a lot of weight on these proposed “Semitisms” in the Book of Mormon as evidence of the book’s authenticity and historicity.
+He even chose to speak at a “Chiasmus Jubilee” that was held at BYU in 2018.
 What are these “Semitisms” or “Hebraisms” that Holland and others refer to, and how significant are they as “evidence” of the Book of Mormon’s authenticity?
 I am absolutely an advocate for exploring the best evidence that can be produced by each side and considering it for what it’s worth, but I’m concerned that many in the LDS apologetic community are leaving people who don’t know any better with drastically overstated views of the power of these alleged “Hebraisms” as evidence for the Book of Mormon’s authenticity.

-First, I was surprised to see the folks at “Book of Mormon Central” still claiming that things like cognate accusative, negative questions, construct state, compound prepositions, and adverbials in the text represent significant evidence of the antiquity of the Book of Mormon because they represent uniquely Hebrew syntax.
-I remember being taught such things in my classes at BYU in 2001, but at this point I can’t see putting any significant weight on such things given that we now know that Gilbert Hunt managed to have all this same Hebrew syntax in his 1816 book The Late War simply by mimicking a biblical style of writing (see HERE).
-Thus, as evidence for authenticity, such things are simply not very significant at all.
-I propose that if the folks at Book of Mormon Central are going to make a video promoting such things as significant evidence, they should at least leave people with a reasonably level-headed view of the issue by informing them that the same things do show up by chance in other modern books that mimic a biblical style of writing.
-Sadly, they seem pretty heavily invested in making sure people don’t get a balanced view of these issues, because when I respectfully stated this information in a comment on their video, my comments were quickly deleted and I was blocked from the page.
+I’m honestly surprised to see the folks at “Book of Mormon Central” still claiming that the presence of these things in the text represents any kind of significant evidence of the antiquity of the Book of Mormon.
+The claim of course is that such things are uniquely representative of Hebrew syntax, and that this suggests it has real Hebrew ties.
+I remember being taught such things in my classes at BYU in 2001, but at this point I can’t see putting any significant weight on such things given that we now know that Gilbert Hunt managed to have all this same Hebrew syntax in his 1816 book The Late War simply by mimicking a scriptural style of writing (see HERE).
+In fact, the same things show up in the 1833 version of the D&C called the “Book of Commandments” (see HERE).
+Thus, as evidence for authenticity, such things are simply not very significant, and the folks at Book of Mormon Central should really be more clear about that.

 “But what about Alma 36,” everyone asks.
 For most, Alma 36 is the most impressive example of chiasmus in the Book of Mormon—proposed long ago by John Welch.
 Many like to point to a few studies whose established criteria led them to conclude that the chiasmus in Alma 36 is too strong to reasonably attribute to chance (HERE or HERE).
 But Wunderli’s article HERE makes some very valid points as to why their established criteria is problematic, and why this Alma 36 chiasmus is in many respects something that was squeezed out of the text by Welch.
 And before you dismiss Wunderli’s take without giving his reasoning serious consideration, you really should note that even believing scholar and defender of the Book of Mormon Brant Gardner has gone on record stating the following about Alma 36: